On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Preliminaries

 with parameters \( \alpha, \beta, \gamma, a, b, c, d \in \Bbbk \).
 The authors prove that when all parameters are nonzero and satisfy \( abcd = 1 \), the algebra \( A \) is AS-regular of global dimension $5$.

 \begin{proposition} [{\cite[Theorem 2.9]{LiWang2016}}] Let \( A \) be as defined above.
-If \( \alpha\beta\gamma \neq 0 \) and \( abcd = 1 \), then \( A \) is an Artin–Schelter regular algebra of global dimension $5$, which is also strongly noetherian, Auslander regular, and Cohen–Macaulay.
+If \( \alpha\beta\gamma \neq 0 \) and \( abcd = 1 \), then \( A \) is an AS-regular algebra of global dimension $5$, which is also strongly noetherian, Auslander regular, and Cohen-Macaulay.
 Moreover, its Hilbert series is

 \end{proposition}